You want to meet your obligations while also protecting your business.

 There's no consensus on how long your company needs to keep documents.
 Some say that it should line up with how long you keep tax records.

-There are credit card debt statutes of limitations by state.
+The statute of limitations for credit card debt varies by state.
 In Alabama, Alaska, Delaware, Kansas, Louisiana, Maryland, Mississippi, New Hampshire, North Carolina, South Carolina, Virginia and Washington, D.C., it is three years.
 In California, Nebraska, Nevada, New Mexico, Pennsylvania and Texas, it's four years.

 Debt expires after five years in Florida, Idaho, Illinois, Iowa, Kentucky, Missouri and Oklahoma, but it's six years in Arizona, Colorado, Connecticut, Georgia, Hawaii, Indiana, Maine, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Vermont, Washington and Wisconsin.
 Debt sticks around for eight years in Montana, and 10 years in Rhode Island and West Virginia.